Prasanna23-ag/voice-teleop-turtlebot3/README.md

-There's also a launch file (`launch/voice_teleop.launch.py`) that starts Gazebo, RViz, and the command node together with one `ros2 launch` command — note that typed input doesn't reliably reach the node when run this way (a `ros2 launch`-managed process doesn't always forward your keyboard input correctly), so running Gazebo and the command node in **separate terminals**, as shown above, is the more reliable setup.
+There's also a launch file (`launch/voice_teleop.launch.py`) that starts Gazebo, RViz, and the command node together with one `ros2 launch` command — note that typed input doesn't reliably reach the node when run this way (a `ros2 launch` managed process doesn't always forward your keyboard input correctly), so running Gazebo and the command node in **separate terminals**, as shown above, is the more reliable setup.